The

 General Omar Bradley.

-Frank Monteiro is Chief Executive Officer of Drew Marine, a global supplier of technical products and services for the large vessel maritime industry.
-He took the helm of the century-old company in 2019, and has been pushing it forward at an unprecedented pace.
+As of 2024, Frank Monteiro is the Chief Financial Officer of Post University.
+Prior to that, he served as Chief Executive Officer for Drew Marine, a global supplier of technical products and services for the large vessel maritime industry.
+He took the helm of the century-old company in 2019, and pushed it forward at an unprecedented pace.

-The last move has resulted in a major win for Waterbury – as Monteiro is creating a 100,000 square foot Global Innovation and Manufacturing Center on Captain Neville Drive.
-Set to open in 2021, it will become the hub of the company’s North American supply chain – and bring over 50 jobs to the City, from scientists to technicians.
+The last move resulted in a major win for Waterbury – as Monteiro created a 100,000-square-foot Global Innovation and Manufacturing Center on Captain Neville Drive.
+Opening in 2021, it became the hub of the company’s North American supply chain – and brought over 50 jobs to the City, from scientists to technicians.

-Frank also leads the parent company of Drew Marine – Drew International – which has created its new corporate headquarters in the Waterbury region.
+Frank also led the parent company of Drew Marine – Drew International – which established its new corporate headquarters in the Waterbury region.
 Both Drew International and Drew Marine are backed by private equity firm Court Square Capital Partners, which manages a portfolio in excess of $3 billion.

 Monteiro gives a tour of the upcoming Global Innovation Center, 2020.